-Basis of preparation
+(a) Basis of preparation

 The Group financial statements have been prepared under the historical cost convention and are in a format approved by the Minister for Agriculture, Food and the Marine.
-These policies have been consistently applied to all financial years presented, unless otherwise stated

 The preparation of financial statements in conformity with FRS 102 requires the use of certain key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the financial year.
 It also requires the directors to exercise its judgement in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgement or areas where assumptions and estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are disclosed in note 23.
+The areas involving a higher degree of judgement or areas where assumptions and estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are disclosed in note 4.

-Basis of consolidation
+(b) Basis of consolidation

-The Group consolidated financial statements include the financial statements of the Company and all its subsidiary undertakings made up to 31 December.
+The Group consolidated financial statements include the financial statements of the Company and its subsidiary undertaking made up to 31 December.